-For the year ended September 30, 2022, the College recognized OPEB expense (benefit) of (\$367,932), with no special funding situations.
-At September 30, 2022, the System reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended September 30, 2023, the College recognized OPEB expense (benefit) of (\$996,205), with no special funding situations.
+At September 30, 2023, the System reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources (dollar amounts in thousands):

-There was \$173,864 reported as deferred outflows of resources related to OPEB resulting from the College's contributions subsequent to the measurement date will be recognized as a reduction of the net OPEB liability in the year ended September 30, 2023.
+The \$166,000 reported as deferred outflows of resources related to OPEB resulting from College's contributions subsequent to the measurement date will be recognized as a reduction of the net OPEB liability in the year ended September 30, 2024.

-Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows:
+Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows (dollar amounts in thousands):